the-scouts/por/src/por/expected/chapter-3.exp.rst

    *When deciding on the Troop size, Leaders should take into account the leadership available, the needs of the young people and the capacity of the meeting venue and whether it might be more effective to run more than one Troop.*

    **Leadership**
 c.
-The operation of the Troop must be overseen by a Leader or team of Leaders.
+The operation of a Troop must be overseen by a Leader or team of Leaders.

    A Troop Leadership team comprises of all Section Leaders, Assistant Section Leaders, Section Assistants, and Explorer Scout Young Leaders working with the Troop.
 Working with the Troop Leadership team, the Section Leader(s) have responsibility for the planning of the programme and the management of the Troop.

-   Where there is more than one Section Leader appointed, only one of the Section Leaders may opt-in to be an ex officio member of the Group Executive Committee (rule `3.23(b)(iii)). <https://beta.scouts.org.uk/por/3-the-scout-group/#3.23#3.23>`__
+   Where there is more than one Section Leader appointed to the Troop, only one of the Section Leaders may opt-in to be an ex officio member of the Group Executive Committee (rule 3.24(b)(iii)).

 d.
 The delivery of the Troop programme is the responsibility of the Troop Leadership team, led by the Section Leader(s).
 Additional adults (for example parents, subject experts from the community) may be used on a regular or occasional basis to support the programme delivery.
-All additional adults need to conform to the Personal Enquiry and criminal records disclosures checks requirements detailed in Rule `3.26(b) <https://beta.scouts.org.uk/por/3-the-scout-group/#3.26#3.26>`__ apply.
+All additional adults need to conform to the Personal Enquiry and criminal records disclosures checks requirements detailed in Rule 3.27(b) apply.

    Explorer Scout Young Leaders are part of the Troop Leadership team but remain the responsibility of the Section Leader and must adhere to Rule `4.37. <https://beta.scouts.org.uk/por/4-the-scout-district/#4.37#4.37>`__